Want to get more out of your RV? Subscribe to the Camping World YouTube channel, and never miss a video.

 If you have a partner with you, you’ll have extra help monitoring the awning as it extends.
 The main things your spotter should look for are (1) obstructions and (2) that you don’t overextend your awning.

-How To Extend RV Power Awnings
+How To Open RV Power Awnings

 When your RV is parked, leveled, stabilized, and you’ve ensured proper clearance, here are the basic steps for extending RV power awnings: